MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 **Microsoft Entra Authentication**: Microsoft Entra is a comprehensive identity and access management solution that provides secure authentication for API-based message extensions.
 It ensures that only authenticated users can access your app’s features within Microsoft Teams.

 You can implement authentication in API-based message extensions to provide secure and seamless access to applications.
 If your message extension requires authentication, add the `authorization` property under `composeExtensions` in app manifest and define the type of authentication for your application by setting the `authType` property under `authorization`.
+For more information, see [configure your app in Microsoft Entra ID](../bots/how-to/authentication/api-based-microsoft-entra.md).

 ## None